xinzhan/core-services.en/help/interface/attributes.md

 ---
 title: How to use Customer Attributes
 description: Learn about the Customer Attributes service in Adobe Experience Cloud.
-Discover how to upload customer attribute data for use in Adobe Analytics and Adobe Target.
+Discover how to upload Customer Attribute data for use in Adobe Analytics and Adobe Target.
 solution: Experience Cloud
 feature: Customer Attributes
 role: Administrator